-- 2.1.1 This chapter describes the existing transport conditions on and around the site with a particular focus on the school (western) side of the development.
-The existing transport context has been examined to ensure that the transport options available to those travelling to the Site are identified. - 2.1.2 Figure 2-1 identifies the site of the school within the overall brewery site.
+2.1.1 This chapter describes the existing transport conditions on and around the site.
+The existing transport context has been examined to ensure that the transport options available to those travelling to and from the Site are identified.

+2.2 Local Amenity Provision